 “Don’t you know that without a strong central committee to oversee production and government functions immediately after revolutions, they are doomed to fail?
 Romantic dreamers.” – Karl

 - Kom-E Ron – All successful revolutions have started organically.
 Any successful society after revolution would have to develop along the same lines.
 All centralizations of power tend toward class society, which is why even after “successful” peoples revolutions occur, the forces of centralization begin to divide power.

-- Shane Thayer – That’s interesting, because the failure of the Soviet Union was exactly that, a strong central committee to oversee production and Government functions.
+- Punk Johnny Cash – That’s interesting, because the failure of the Soviet Union was exactly that, a strong central committee to oversee production and Government functions.
 The Russian revolution was headed in a positive direction until the Bolsheviks came in and did exactly that.
 One central power is pretty much a capitalist business structure.
 One President, board, CEO etc.. overseeing all production.
 Sounds more like someone is trying to apply capitalist business structure to everything in our lives.

 - Kristian Poul Herkild - It is rather odd that some people believe a strong central government is required to protect the revolution against a strong central government.
 So far it has failed miserably.
 The bolshevik “revolution” in Russia was basically a counter coup.
 While the anarchists and various non-bolshevik socialists were busy taking over soviets and factories and what not, the bolshevik were busy taking over the state apparatus.
 As far as I can tell the success of a revolution depends on removing all remnants of the state apparatus rather than taking over said apparatus.